 Krystal Bistro

 Krystal opened in 2010 as a sister restaurant of Mozaika, then a popular modern European eatery in posher Vinohrady.
-It has since eclipsed its sister and the frequently updated menu of perfectly done Czech and French dishes, and a mean burger have earned Krystal a place on my must-eat-at list.
+It has since eclipsed its now-closed sister and the frequently updated menu of perfectly done Czech and French dishes, and a mean burger have earned Krystal a place on my must-eat-at list.
 Reservations advised.
 In summer months enjoy a seat at a table outside.
 Beers are from the renowned Matuska microbrewery.

 Bars